|

 Check for Errors before Update

-an error if the change causes some validation failure.
-You can mark an entire DataRow
+each change with an error if the change causes some validation failure.
+You can mark an

-with an error message using the RowError property.
-You can also set errors on
+entire DataRow with an error message using the RowError property.
+You can also set

-the GetChanges method on the target DataSet.
-The method results in a DataSet that
+first invoke the GetChanges method on the target DataSet.
+The method results in a DataSet

 protected void btnUpdate_Click (object sender, System.EventArgs e)